Science & Innovation

 HBN will include healthy children (ages 5 to 21) in addition to those with a broad range of disorders, in order to identify subtle differences within healthy populations and between healthy and clinical populations.
 This work will form the foundation for future efforts and will allow for possible long-term follow up to help predict risk and outcomes.

-The Child Mind Institute is excited to announce the upcoming launch of the Healthy Brain Network on Staten Island in February of 2015.
+The Child Mind Institute is excited to announce the upcoming launch of the Healthy Brain Network on Staten Island in the spring of 2015.
 The Healthy Brain Network Coordination Center will serve as the first satellite location of the Child Mind Institute and the hub of all Healthy Brain Network activity over the lifespan of the project.
 Stay tuned for our new website coming soon!

 In the meantime, please email us at firstname.lastname@example.org if you have any questions about the initiative.